data-doge/keystroke-recorder/README.md

   replays recorded keystrokes in DOM element with specified selector. returns a promise that resolves on completion.

+- #### `play(selector, json)`

+   plays given json keystroke data in DOM element with specified selector. returns a promise that resolves on completion.

 - #### `timeElapsed()`

   return milliseconds since recording started